-But neighbors remember the day a village worker slapped the sticker on the door nearly 11 months ago.
+But neighbors remember the day a worker slapped the sticker on the door nearly 11 months ago.

 “All of Shorewood was there,” said a neighbor.
-“I watched the firemen come out, full masks on, tanks on.”
+“I watched the come out, full masks on, tanks on.”

 This neighbor, who asked not to be identified, said five fire trucks and “several squad cars” responded after a man distributing fliers door-to-door reported that “it smelled like there was a dead body in there.”

-The police and firefighters who showed up didn’t find a dead body, but Shorewood Building Inspector David Myers said a natural gas leak was discovered and that there was gas build up, along with pooling water, in the basement.
+The and firefighters who showed up didn’t find a dead body, but Shorewood Building Inspector David Myers said a natural gas leak was discovered and that there was gas build up, along with pooling water, in the basement.